zerihuny/zerihuny/README.md

 <div align="center">

-### 💫 "The best way to predict the future is to create it"
+### 💫 "The best way to predict the future is to build it"

 ![Bottom Wave](https://raw.githubusercontent.com/mayhemantt/mayhemantt/Update/svg/Bottom.svg)